LiterallyTheOne/deep_learning_class/docs/session_2.md

 [`image_dataset_from_directory`](https://keras.io/api/data_loading/image/) is a built-in function in `Keras`, we are using it to load our dataset.
-Each dataset have a different structure, but mostly they follow the following strcuture:
+Each dataset have a different structure, but mostly, they follow the following strcuture:

 ```text
 main_directory/